 Establishment Notes

-Planting Timing: Dormant fall seeding preferred; early spring acceptable
+- Timing: Dormant fall seeding preferred; early spring acceptable.

-Method: Drill with native seed box or broadcast and cultipack
+- Method: Drill with native seed box or broadcast onto firm seedbed with good seed-to-soil contact.

 This formulation was intentionally refined to reduce per-acre cost while maintaining: